 Decide if you need insurance.
-If you have no dependents, then there is really not a need to purchase insurance.
+If you have no dependents, then there is really not a need to purchase insurance (unless you have no liquid funds your family could use to pay for your burial).
 However, if you have a spouse and or dependents, you really do need to look at purchasing insurance to protect your family.
 Only you can make this determination.

 Determine the type of insurance you need.
 There is term and whole-life insurance available for purchase.
 We actually purchased term for both my husband and I to cover us until the time our children are on their own.
 At that time, we should have enough saved to cover funeral costs and other expenses.
 In addition, our children will be out of college and it will be just the two of us.